Uganda Gorilla Trek Tour - 3 Days Gorilla Safari

 Affordable, quality Uganda gorilla trek tour, trekking gorilla families of Bwindi's mountain gorillas.
 This 3-days Uganda gorilla tour takes you gorillas trekking to Bwindi Impenetrable National Park, with another opportunity to see over 10 other primates including chimpanzees, black and white colobus, red-tailed monkeys, etc. Bwindi Impenetrable NP is a natural world heritage site.
 Hikers will love it, with the gorilla excursion as a high point of your safari!
 The gorilla excursion can take from 2 up to 8 hours.

-Tour price for this gorilla tour: from USD1066 per person (all-inclusive, based on two sharing room) in lower budget accommodation or USD1247 per person in midrange accommodation.
-If you are going in July 2020 or after, the gorilla permit price is increasing by $100, and so the gorilla tour prices.
+2020/21 Tour price for this gorilla tour: from USD1150 per person (all-inclusive, based on two sharing room) in lower budget accommodation

 Uganda Gorilla Trek Tour - 3 Days Gorilla Safari

 Save money, get the best Uganda gorilla trek!

 Ours is a uniquely delivered Uganda gorilla trek experience with select award-winning tour guides in Uganda.
 On this Uganda 3 day gorilla trek tour, our teams will not only ensure you are allocated the most exciting mountain gorilla families for your indelible lifetime experience, we also ensure that the entire 3 days you are with us are packed with memories all through.

 - Day 1: Start your gorilla trek tour by driving from Kampala/ Entebbe to Bwindi Impenetrable Forest

 - Day 2: Gorilla Trekking, experiencing mountain gorillas in Bwindi Impenetrable National Park

 - Day 3: Departure from the gorillas' home to Kampala/Entebbe.